Aberdeen 1-2 Rangers

 Aberdeen had a massive opportunity - and they blew it.
 Eight minutes after Jack walked, Rangers doubled their lead.

 The Dons gave away possession and away Rangers went.
-Daniel Candeias scampered down the right, squared for Windass, who finished coolly.
+Daniel Candeias scampered down the right and squared for Windass, who finished coolly.

-Pittodrie seethed, but hope arrived in the shape of young Frank Ross, who made it 2-1 with the most sumptuous free-kick that curled into Foderingham's top right-hand corner.
-The goalkeeper got a hand to it, but such was the excellence of Ross' strike, he couldn't keep it out.
+Pittodrie seethed, but hope arrived in the shape of 19-year-old Ross, who made it 2-1 with the most sumptuous free-kick that curled into Foderingham's top right-hand corner.
+The goalkeeper got a hand to it, but such was the excellence of Ross' strike, he could not keep it out.

-It was a terrific moment, but it wasn't enough.
-Aberdeen pushed on, threatened an equaliser at times against the 10-men, but Rangers' defence just about held firm.
+It was a terrific moment, but it was not enough.
+Aberdeen pushed on, threatened an equaliser at times against the 10 men, but Rangers' defence just about held firm.

 For Aberdeen, losing to their bitter rivals once in a week was bad enough, but losing twice was horrific.
 Their supporters were an angry lot on the full-time whistle.

 For Rangers, another fine victory as they search for a new manager.

-McInnes is a roaring hot favourite with the bookmakers, available at the un-backable odds of 1-25.
+McInnes is a roaring hot favourite with the bookmakers, available at the unbackable odds of 1-25.
 That saga should come to a conclusion this week.

 Line-ups